cesbo/bitwrap/README.md

     // Get 8 bits and convert them to Enum
     // on 'pack()' call 'into(Enum) -> T'
     // on 'unpack()' call 'from(T) -> Enum'
-    // T is a unsigned number depend of the bit field size
+    // T is a unsigned depends of the bit field size
     #[bits(8, from = Enum::from, into = Enum::into)]
     variant: Enum,